ONS-Innovation/github-copilot-usage-dashboard/README.md

 If you do not have access to organisation settings, you need to request a .pem file for the app.

 ### Data Model Diagram (Live Data)
+The diagram below shows the dataflow for the live data

 ![Data Model Diagram](./diagrams/copilot-usage-dashboard-data-model.svg)

 ## Streamlit and Supporting Libraries